-In February 2013, the FASB issued ASU 2013-02, Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income, which will require entities to provide information about amounts reclassified out of other comprehensive income by component.
-The Company is required to present, either on the face of the financial statements or in the notes, the amounts reclassified from other comprehensive income to the respective line items in the Consolidated Statements of Operations.
-This amendment is effective for interim and annual periods beginning after December 15, 2012.
-The adoption of this guidance is not expected to have a material impact on the Company's audited consolidated financial statements.
+In February 2013, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") No. 2013-02, Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income, which amends ASC 220, Comprehensive Income.
+This ASU requires the disclosure of amounts reclassified out of accumulated other comprehensive income by component and by net income line item.
+The disclosure may be provided either on the face of the financial statements or in the notes.
+ASU 2013-02 is effective for annual and interim impairment tests performed for fiscal years beginning after December 15, 2012.
+The adoption did not have a material effect on the Company's audited consolidated financial statements.